 Criminal Defense Lawyers in West Palm Beach

 As criminal attorneys, it is our job to do everything in our power, including using all our local resources, to ensure the best possible outcome for you.
 This begins with a thorough review of your case.
-We will review your arrest affidavit (also known as the probable cause affidavit) prior to meeting with you.
+At The Skier Law Firm, we will review your arrest affidavit (also known as the probable cause affidavit) prior to meeting with you.
 We do this so we can properly determine possible defenses regarding your matter.

 If you were arrested for a crime, it does not necessarily mean that the state must file charges.
 We look for deficiencies in the prosecution’s case and inconsistencies among witness statements and question each detail.
 Due to our tenacity and dedication, we have built a strong reputation as criminal defense attorneys who exceed the expectations of our clients.

 Ready to get started on your case?
 Call our criminal defense lawyers in West Palm Beach today at (561) 220-3355.